JamesB9/Cyber-Starter-Pack/Linux Local Enumeration.md

 # Linux Local Enumeration Check List
 ## Author: JamesB9
+## Description:
-## Description: A list of steps I carry out once I have a basic shell on the target machine
+A list of steps I carry out once I have a basic shell on the target machine.
+I was able to create this list using information and resources provided from https://tryhackme.com/room/lle and https://gtfobins.github.io/

 ### Find id_rsa
 id_rsa is a file containing the SSH private key for a user to use to sign into the machine via ssh without a password